 As part of MTV’s “Free Your Mind” campaign, Robby created several stereotype-breaking public service announcements to help dispel myths and misconceptions about Native Peoples in pop culture.
 The campaign won the industry’s prestigious Cable Ace Award.

-The legislation was successful and the rockumentary film generated the highest viewer response of any show on the network to date at that time, gaining 160,000 new subscribers from the heart of Indian Country for Time Warner Cable.
+The legislation was successful and the rockumentary film generated 160,000 new subscribers from the heart of Indian Country for Time Warner Cable.
 The soundtrack to Robby's PSA's and rockumentary film introduced Native Rock music to the music television generation and Robby was featured on VH1′s Inside Music.

 “Since VH1 began airing Inside Music segments featuring Robby Romero the Viewer Services Hotline has been bombarded by calls.” - MTV Networks

-In support of the United Nations General Assembly proclaiming 1993 the International Year of the World's Indigenous Peoples, Robby invited Dennis Banks, Oglala Lakota Spiritual Leader, Richard Moves Camp, and Aveda Founder, Horst Rechelbacher, to join him at the Roxy Theatre on sunset strip in Hollywood in a concert to celebrate and honor the more than 375 million Indigenus Peoples living in seven regions of the world.
+In support of the United Nations General Assembly proclaiming 1993 the International Year of the World's Indigenous Peoples, Robby invited Dennis Banks (1937-2017), Oglala Lakota Spiritual Leader, Richard Moves Camp, Suzan Harjo, and Aveda Founder, Horst Rechelbacher, to join him at the Roxy Theatre on sunset strip in Hollywood in a concert to celebrate and honor the more than 375 million Indigenous Peoples living in seven regions of the world.
+The concert was presented by Shep Gorden and Alive Enterprises and sponsored by the Aveda Corporation.

 EAGLE THUNDER RECORDS

-Robby founded Eagle Thunder Records and released his self-titled debut EP exclusively in Indian Country.
-With his singles/music videos Heartbeat and Prayer Song in rotation on VH1 and MTV2, spinning on Native Radio, NPR Radio and Commercial Radio, and with a special appearance on the PBS hit puppet show “Puzzle Place”, an episode that become the most watched and requested episode of the series, Robby began his groundbreaking and critically acclaimed Indian Country Tour.
+Robby founded Eagle Thunder Records and released his "RED THUNDER" self-titled EP debut exclusively in Indian Country.
+With his singles/music pictures HEARTBEAT and PRAYER SONG in rotation on VH1 and MTV2, spinning on Native Radio, NPR Radio and Commercial Radio, and with a special appearance on the PBS hit puppet show “Puzzle Place”, an episode that become the most watched and requested episode of the series, Robby began his groundbreaking and critically acclaimed Indian Country Tour.

 With laurels from critics and throngs of new fans, Robby returned to Indian Country, rolling onto the Navajo Nation for the Annual Hodiits’a concert with Native post-punk band, Blackfire, and punk rocker, Joey Ramone.
 He stormed the Pacific Northwest for the grand opening of Chief Leschi Schools and headed east for a series of concerts across Indian Country.